-The particularly simple structure of our edge bounds, $=1, \ge 1$ , or $\ge 0$ , leads to a particularly simple flow problem.
-Specifically, all (=1)-edges have c(e) = 0 and all other edges have $c(e) = \infty$ .
-In compensation the supply/demand values b(v) take on integral values as per the formula immediately above.
+The particularly simple structure of our edge bounds $- = 1, \ge 1$ , or $\ge 0$ - leads to a particularly simple flow problem.
+Specifically, all (= 1)-edges have c(e) = 0 and all other edges have $c(e) = \infty$ .
+In compensation the supply/demand values b(v) take on some integral value.

-Before invoking an existing algorithm (Ahuja et al., 1993) for the flow problem, whose worst case complexity is O(EV), there are a number of simplifications that can take place:

-- (1) For any (=1)-edge, implying c(e) = 0, set x(e) = 0 and remove the edge. - (2) If a vertex has b(v) = 0 and either no in-edges or no-out edges then set x(e) = 0 for any edge e adjacent to the vertex and then remove the vertex, and its adjacent edges. - (3) If a vertex v has a single out-edge v → w and b(v) > 0, then add b(v) to x(v → w), add or subtract b(v) to b(w) depending on the direction of the arrowhead at w (i.e. in(+), out(-)), and set b(v) to 0. - (4) If a vertex v has a single in-edge u → v and b(v) < 0, then add b(v) to x(u → v), add or subtract b(v) to b(u) depending on the direction of the arrowhead at u (i.e. in(-), out(+)), and set b(v) to 0.

-We call the edgess that remain, after the simplifications above, nontrivial edges and the vertices that have non-zero supply/demand unsatisfied vertices.
-While these transformations are all quite simple, on assembly string graphs they are very effective in reducing the size of the problem, in particular, the edge removals turn the graph into a collection of small connected components with few unsatisfied vertices, each of which is more efficiently solvable with the full, standard algorithms.
-Basically, one needs to push flow between unsatisfied vertices in a minimal cost way.
-Flow-pushing algorithms generally perform much better than their worst case complexity in such scenarios.
-Indeed, in some cases, we find components that have no unsatisfied vertices, in which case the solution is trivial.
-For an example of the final string graph see Figure 5.
+Before invoking an existing algorithm (AMO93) for the flow problem, whose worst case complexity is O(EV), there are a number of simplifications that can take place.
+(1) For any (= 1)-edge, implying c(e) = 0, set x(e) = 0 and remove the edge.
+(2) If a vertex has b(v) = 0 and either no in-edges or no-out edges then set x(e) = 0for any edge e adjacent to the vertex and then remove the vertex and its adjacent edges.
+(3) If a vertex v has a single out-edge $v \rightarrow w$ , then set $x(v \to w)$ to b(v), reset b(w) to b(w) + b(v), and merge v and w removing the edge.
+(4) If a vertex v has a single in-edge $u \to v$ , then set $x(u \to v)$ to -b(v) and reset b(u) to b(u) - b(v)and merge v and u.
+While these transformations are all quite simple, it turns out that on practical problems they are very effective in reducing the size of the problem, in particular, the edge removals and fusions turn the graph into a large collection of small connected components each of which is more efficiently solvable with the full, standard algorithms.
+For an example, see Figure 5 We call the edges that remain after the simplifications above nontrivial edges and the vertices that have non-zero supply demand unsatisfied vertices.
+Basically, one needs to push flow between unsatisfied vertices in a minimal way.
+Flow pushing algorithms generally perform much better than their worst case complexity in such scenarios.
+For an example of the final string graph see Figure 6.